appfoxio/jira-confluence-navigation-bar/README.md

 ## Navigation Bar App for Atlassian Apps

-This App adds a full-width banner to all pages in Atlassian Apps providing easy access to other Apps and Websites that have been linked to the App.
+An Open Source full-width banner for Atlassian Apps, providing easy access to other Apps and Websites.

 Supports: